 Take note: if there is a case number, merchants should turn down the suggestion to provide an immediate refund so the bank will resolve or close the case.
 If a chargeback has been filed, the merchant’s involvement at that point will result in a double refund.

-In these situations, preventing chargebacks and the subsequent double refunds is pretty straightforward: provide prompt refunds to customers when they are warranted.
+In these situations, preventing chargebacks and the subsequent double refund is straightforward: simply provide prompt refunds to customers when they are warranted.
+We recommend merchants:

 - Let customers know that a refund has been issued.